HawgBeat - Arkansas offense stalls against below-average Ole Miss defense

 OXFORD, Miss. - Another week, another rough performance for the Arkansas offense.
 After totaling 174 yards and 22 points against Texas A&M last week, the Razorbacks put up 288 yards and 20 points against a far inferior Rebels' defense Saturday evening.

-Even including this week's matchup, the Ole Miss defense ranks 105th in the country in total defense with 408.8 yards allowed per game.
+Prior to this week's matchup, the Ole Miss defense ranked 105th in the country in total defense with 408.8 yards allowed per game.
 Despite that, the Rebels' defense allowed its fewest yards against an SEC opponent since Oct.
 5, 2019, against Vanderbilt (264).

 Following an Ole Miss punt on the opening drive of the game, Arkansas drove 80 yards down the field on 15 plays and scored a touchdown.
 The next five possessions: an interception and four straight punts.
 Not exactly high-caliber from the Dan Enos-led offense.